Recipes

 for an application

-However, some solutions partners have their entire suite composed into a single recipe.
-In this situation, the recipe contains cloud data transfer as well as sensor integration.
-In addition, the sensors used are often times also in our Recipe catalogue.
+Some solutions partners consolidate their entire suite into a single recipe.
+In such cases, the recipe includes both cloud data transfer as well as sensor integration.
+Additionally, the sensors used are often listed in our Recipe catalog.

 Usage